-BASICS 3
+BASICS

 What is long-term care?
-3

 What's the difference between long-term care and disability insurance?
-3

-What is the WA Cares Fund?
-3
+What is the WA Cares Fund?5

 Why do we need WA Cares?
-4
+6

-How was WA Cares created?
-4
+How was WA Cares created?6

-How do I learn more about WA Cares?
-4
+How do I learn more about WA Cares?7

-CONTRIBUTIONS 4
+CONTRIBUTIONS

-Who contributes to the WA Cares Fund?
-4
+Who contributes to the WA Cares Fund?7

-How much are contributions?
-5
+How much are contributions?7

-Can people who are already retired contribute?
-5
+Can people who are already retired contribute?7

-Do part-time workers contribute?
-5
+Do part-time workers contribute?8

 Do workers under 18 contribute?
-5

 How long will I contribute to WA Cares?
-5

 Can I contribute extra to WA Cares to get additional benefits?

 Will the premium rate go up over time?

-6
+Is there a chance the program's costs could exceed its revenue?

-What wages are used to calculate premiums?
+What wages are used to calculate premiums?9

-How will employers report premiums?
-6
+How do employers report premiums?9

-Will employers collect premiums based on the first pay period after July 1, 2023, or fo wages earned starting July 1, 2023?
+Will employers collect premiums based on the first pay period after July 1, 2023, or for wages earned starting July 1, 2023?

-BENEFITS 7
+BENEFITS

-What services are covered under WA Cares?
-7
+What services are covered under WA Cares?10

-When will benefits be available?
-7
+When will benefits be available?10

 What requirements do I need to meet to access benefits?

+Will WA Cares count qualifying years by calendar year or some other way?11 I How will DSHS determine whether someone has a long-term care need?11 l How are benefits paid?11 ł Do I need to live in Washington to receive a benefit?11 l Can undocumented workers earn and access WA Cares benefits?
+2 Can undocumented caregivers be paid for their clients through WA Cares?12 2 How much is the benefit?
+Is it lifetime or annual?12 2 Does the benefit increase over time?12 2 How long will the benefit amount last?12 2 Is there a daily limit for benefit usage?13 3 What is a benefit unit?
+3 Can you give your benefit to a spouse or family member?
+3 Can I withdraw money from WA Cares?13 3 Can I still get benefits if I contribute to the fund but don't meet contribution requirements?
+3 What is WA Cares doing to ensure there will be enough providers available to meet beneficiaries' needs?
+3 What requirements will family caregivers have to meet to become paid caregivers through WA Cares?
+1 Can I make any loved one a paid family caregiver or do they have to be legally related to me?14 1 EXEMPTIONS 5 Who qualifies for an exemption?15 5 What happens if I no longer qualify for my conditional exemption?
+5 Can I choose to discontinue my conditional exemption even if I still qualify for it?15 5 How do I apply for an exemption?16 5 What documentation do I need to apply for my exemption?
+5 How do I get help with my exemption application?16 5 How do I check the status of my exemption application?
+5 How long will it take to process my exemption?
+7 When will the exemption go into effect?17 7 Where do I find a copy of my exemption approval letter?
 7

-Will WA Cares count qualifying years by calendar year or some other way?
-8

-How will DSHS determine whether someone has a long-term care need?
-8

-How are benefits paid?
-8 Why do I need to live in Washington to receive a benefit?
-8 How much is the benefit?
-Is it lifetime or annual?
-9 Does the benefit increase over time?
-9 How long will the benefit amount last?
-9 What is a benefit unit?
-9 Is there a daily limit for benefits?
-9 Can you give your benefit to a spouse or family member?
-9 Can I withdraw money from WA Cares?
-10 Can I still get benefits if I contribute to the fund but don't meet contribution requirements?
-10 What is WA Cares doing to ensure there will be enough providers available to m beneficiaries' needs?
-EXEMPTIONS 10 Who qualifies for an exemption?
-10 What happens if I no longer qualify for my conditional exemption?
-11 Can I choose to discontinue my conditional exemption even if I still qualify for it? ?11 How do I apply for an exemption?
-11 What documentation do I need to apply for my exemption?
-12 How do I get help with my exemption application?
-12 How do I check the status of my exemption application?
-12 How long will it take to process my exemption?
-12 When will the exemption go into effect?
-12 Where do I find a copy of my exemption approval letter?
-12 Can I still apply for a private long-term care insurance exemption?
-12 Can I cancel my approved private long-term care insurance exemption?
-13 I have an approved private insurance exemption.
-Can I cancel my private insur policy?
-Can I get a refund for the private long-term care insurance policy I purchased?
-13 SELF-EMPLOYED OPT-IN 14 How do self-employed people opt in?
-14 How will ESD determine hours worked for self-employed people?
-14 Are business owners automatically included?
-14